 This procedure can target the skin of the abdomen, thighs and buttocks.
 An abdominoplasty, buttock lift and thigh lift will be performed at once to effectively address loose skin.
 This surgery results in a long scar that will be confined to the waistline and concealed by underwear, a bikini and regular clothing.

 Many patients are left with excess, hanging skin on the inner thighs.
 A medial thigh lift, or thighplasty, targets the inner thigh by making an incision where the thigh and pubic area meet.
 A wedge of fat and skin is removed and the skin is tightened for improved contour and skin elasticity.
 While this surgery may be performed as part of a lower body lift, it can also be performed alone, resulting in a scar that is well concealed by underwear in many cases.

 While loose skin of the arms is a common problem among both men and women, it tends to affect women to a much greater degree.
 Patients with excess skin and fat on the arms after losing weight often feel very self-conscious and avoid wearing short sleeves.

-If it is just a small amount of excess skin that needs to be addressed, Dr. Ross will perform a modified lift that tightens the skin from the armpit for a well hidden scar.
+If it is just a small amount of excess skin that needs to be addressed, Dr. Ross or Dr. Holmes will perform a modified lift that tightens the skin from the armpit for a well hidden scar.
 The typical brachioplasty involves an incision from the armpit along the inner portion of the arm.
 While this procedure results in a long scar, it has a very high patient satisfaction rate, and most patients who undergo an arm lift are willing to exchange the excess skin for a scar.